-As we were leaving for Jerusalem yesterday, my wife made one of her frequent requests of me – “Honey!
+As my father-in-law was leaving for Jerusalem yesterday, my wife made one of her frequent requests of me – “Honey!
 Could you take down the trash?”
-Well, I don’t know about you– but this is not one of my favorite tasks.
-Why does it always seem like we guys always get pinned with the dirty work?!(My wife — and probably many of you ladies out there would probably have a good laugh at that question!)
-But really, though — I was sure I had just emptied that trash can two seconds ago!
+Well, I don’t know about you-- but this is not one of my favorite tasks.
+Why does it always seem like we guys always get pinned with the dirty work?!(My wife -- and probably many of you ladies out there would probably have a good laugh at that question!)
+But really, though -- I was sure I had just emptied that trash can two seconds ago!
 I mean, I turn around and it’s full again!

 It amazes me how much garbage our little family makes.
 But it got me thinking about spiritual garbage.
 Let’s face it.
 We live in a world running rampant with spiritual trash.
 It’s everywhere -- and though we as believers try and avoid it, we step out our front doors and there it is to greet us.
 As a matter of fact, we don’t even have to step out our doors anymore!
 The trash has inundated our television, our music, our computers.
 It’s in our schools and even in our congregations!
 We’re probably so chock full of trash by now, we’re overflowing!
 I think it’s time we empty our spiritual trash cans.

 We have a responsibility to make sure we empty our spiritual trash – and empty it often.
 Let’s ask the Lord to help us take out this yucky mess and clean us up from head to toe -- that we might be able to do greater things for Him!